Wave scooters launch against Lime in Auckland

 "This is a good opportunity for us to test slower speeds in areas with lots of people walking," he says.

-Wave's 15km speed limit is voluntary, it's founder said.
+Wave's 15km speed limit is voluntary, Hoeft said.
 Its scooters have a top speed of 25km/h (Lime is 27km/h on the flat).

 Wave recently secured a permit with Auckland Council to operate 1000 scooters (the same number as Lime) in Auckland city central and outer suburbs, and initially put 500 scooters on the city's streets.

-Although tiny, Wave has jump-started its operation by licensing a scooter design, technology and app from US e-scooter giant Bird.
+Although tiny, Wave has jump-started its operation by licensing a scooter design, technology and app from US e-scooter giant Bird, which is valued around the US$2 billion mark, putting it neck-and-neck with Lime.
+There were two managers from Bird on-hand for today's launch, which represents its first foray into licensing.

 At the end of the trial, the council and Auckland Transport will discuss whether any operator should be granted a permanent mobile trading license - and if so with what conditions.